knative/docs/blog/docs/articles/performance-test-with-slos.md

 Performance testing is a core building block in the robust delivery of HTTP and gRPC services.
 One way to accomplish this is by sending a stream of requests to the target service, and evaluating the responses for error and latency-related violations.
 From a developer’s perspective, this approach has three main considerations, namely, i) the load-related characteristics of the request stream, such as the request rate; ii) the shape of the requests, in particular, whether the service requires any payload/data to be sent as part of the requests; and iii) the service-level objectives (SLOs) used to validate the quality of the target service.

 You can use [Iter8](https://iter8.tools), the open source Kubernetes release optimizer, to flexibly launch performance tests for Knative services **in seconds**, with precise control over all of the above.
-This article shows how.
+This article introduces these capabilities.

 ## Overview of Iter8

-[Iter8](https://iter8.tools) is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
-[Iter8](https://iter8.tools) makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.
+Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
+Iter8 makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.

-[Iter8](https://iter8.tools) supports the following use-cases.
+Iter8 supports the following use-cases.

 1. Performance testing and SLO validation of HTTP services.
 2. Performance testing and SLO validation of gRPC services.
 3. SLO validation using custom metrics from any database(s) or REST API(s).

 ### Iter8 experiment
-[Iter8](https://iter8.tools) introduces the notion of an [experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment), which is a list of configurable tasks that are executed in a specific sequence.
+Iter8 introduces the notion of an [experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment), which is a list of configurable tasks that are executed in a specific sequence.

 <img src="/blog/docs/articles/images/iter8-intro-dark.png" alt="Iter8 experiment" width="600"/>

-[Iter8](https://iter8.tools) packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
+Iter8 packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
 They include the following.

 1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
 2.  **Well-defined notion of service-level objectives (SLOs).** Makes it simple to define and verify SLOs in experiments.